-Report by US Ignite and Altman Solon highlights role of municipal enablement and growing popularity of hybrid deployment models
+Report by US Ignite and Altman Solon highlights the role of municipal enablement and the growing popularity of hybrid deployment models

 Ninety-two percent of municipalities in the United States that are considered well-served with broadband Internet rely entirely on private network service providers, according to the Broadband Models report.
 However, the other eight percent have implemented a range of municipally enabled deployments and offer case study examples of alternative network models.
 Most of the communities in this smaller group fully own and operate their own municipal broadband networks.
 Nonetheless, there is growing support for hybrid public-private deployments and evidence that hybrid solutions may offer a viable approach for some communities lacking sufficient broadband coverage.

 “Communities have traditionally looked at broadband deployment as an either/or proposition; either depending solely on the private sector for Internet service, or deciding to invest in broadband networks that are publicly owned and operated,” said Charles Cieutat, Partner at Altman Solon.
 “Particularly in smaller or more rural communities, however, there is growing interest in hybrid models and public-private partnerships.
 In these scenarios, risk and reward are shared, with decision making based on a community’s demographics, existing infrastructure, and available funding sources.”

 The Broadband Models report examines five specific network and service model options differentiated along a value chain of asset ownership and broadband delivery:

 - Full municipal broadband – Most prevalent public model; city can use local utility or other public entities; representative case study features Chattanooga, Tennessee

 - Publicly-owned, privately-serviced – Popular model, reduces operational risk (no retail relationship); representative case study features Westminster, Maryland

 - Hybrid ownership – Asset split between private and public parties; representative case study features Lincoln, Nebraska